Dali Tambo: Mugabe interview

-On 2 June 2013 People of the South aired an interview Tambo did with the President of Zimbabwe Robert Mugabe only two months before the 2013 Zimbabwean general election.
+On 2 June 2013, People of the South aired an interview Tambo did with the President of Zimbabwe Robert Mugabe only two months before the 2013 Zimbabwean general election.
 It reportedly took Tambo three years to organise the interview with the Mugabe family.
 The interview generated some controversy and was criticised for being "sycophantic" by the Mail & Guardian newspaper, and called a "public relations exercise" for Mugabe by CapeTalk567 radio presenter Kieno Kammies.
-In the heated interview with Kammies on CapeTalk567 Tambo replied that "People of the South [is] not Hard Talk" and that the show's laid back non-confrontational style would be at odds with challenging Mugabe on the allegations of human rights abuses, election fraud, and the controversial land reform program that Mugabe led.
+In the heated interview with Kammies on CapeTalk567, Tambo replied that "People of the South [is] not Hard Talk" and that the show's laid-back non-confrontational style would be at odds with challenging Mugabe on the allegations of human rights abuses, election fraud, and the controversial land reform programme that Mugabe led.

 Sculpture park

-Since leaving People of the South in 2013, Tambo has focused his attention on promoting the idea of a commemorative sculpture park in city of Tshwane.
-The planned park will feature 400 to 500 life-size bronze statues of highly regarded anti-apartheid activists.
+Since leaving People of the South in 2013, Tambo has focused his attention on promoting the idea of a commemorative sculpture park in the city of Tshwane.
+The planned park will feature 400 to 500 life-size bronze statues of highly-regarded anti-apartheid activists.

 Statues

-Through his company Koketso Growth, he obtained tenders to make statues.
-One such an example is The Statue of Nelson Mandela on the balcony of Cape Town City Hall.
-He commissioned Barry Jacksen and Xhanti Mpakama to do the work.
-It was unveiled on 24 July 2018.
+Through his company Koketso Growth, Tambo obtained tenders to make statues.
+One such example is the Statue of Nelson Mandela on the balcony of Cape Town City Hall.
+Tambo commissioned Barry Jacksen and Xhanti Mpakama to do the work, which was unveiled on 24 July 2018.